kozily/web/README.md

 * `dev/run npm test`: Runs the test suite for the project, linting your code before doing so.

+* `dev/run npm run test:watch`: Runs the test suite for the project, linting your code before doing so, and keeps watching for changes on any files to rerun everything.

 * `dev/run npm run build`: Builds a bundle at the local `build` directory containing the whole application as a set of html, js and css files, ready to deploy to any static file server.